Banaba: Precolonial period

+Early European interactions

 The first known sighting of Banaba by Europeans occurred on 3 January 1801.
 Captain Jared Gardner of the American vessel Diana sighted the island.
 Then in 1804, Captain John Mertho of the convict transport and merchant ship Ocean sighted the island and named it after his vessel.

 Whaling vessels often visited the island in the nineteenth century for water and wood.
 The first recorded visit was by the Arabella in March 1832.
 The last known visit was by the Charles W. Morgan in January 1904.

 Banaba is prone to drought, as it is a high island with no natural streams and no water lens.
 The traditional source of water was a cave in which freshwater collected.
 A three-year drought starting in 1873 killed more than three-quarters of the population and wiped out almost all of the trees; many of those who survived left the island on passing ships to escape the drought, and only some were able to return, often years later.

+In 1879, British sea captain John Daly was convicted in Sydney of blackbirding offences, including an instance of kidnapping at Ocean Island.